Franco Columbu was a BEAST when it came to pull ups.

-My preference is to have a BIG salad at lunch and dinner.
+My preference is to have a BIG salad at lunch and / or dinner with some form of meat or fish on top.
 This will help you lean out.

 3) Incorporate sprints of all types 2 - 3 x week: hills, through trails, and varied distances.
 I also like hitting short runs such as 1 mile runs, these are great and do NOT limit your strength gains or interfere with adding muscle.

-Give the workouts above a regular practice for at least 4 weeks and let me know how it went for you, post your comments below, OR, post a comment on my Facebook FAN Page, click Here for my Fan Page.
+Give the workouts above a regular practice for at least 4 weeks and let me know how it went for you, post your comments below, I love hearing from you.

 Or, if you love Bodyweight Training, you will Love The Bodyweight Bodybuilding training course, Click HERE for details.